adaptyteam/adapty-docs/versioned_docs/version-3.0/amplitude.md

 ### How to set up Amplitude integration

-Within Adapty, you can configure separate flows for production events and test events received from the Apple or Stripe sandbox environment or Google test account.
+Within Adapty, you can set up separate flows for **production** and **test events** from the Apple or Stripe sandbox environment or Google test account.

-For production events, use the **Production** fields by pasting the API keys from the Amplitude dashboard, a separate API key per platform: iOS, Android, Stripe.
+- For production events, enter the **Production** API keys from the Amplitude dashboard, with a unique API key for each platform: iOS, Android, and Stripe.

-For test events, employ the  **Sandbox** fields accordingly.
+- For test events, use the **Sandbox** fields as needed.

-To set up the webhook integration:
+To set up the Amplitude integration:

 1. Open [**Integrations** -> **Amplitude**](https://app.adapty.io/integrations/amplitude) in your Adapty Dashboard.